funkypozzy/firmware/README.md

 ## Customised OpenIPC firmware for IVG G6S (GK7205V300 + Sony IMX335) with the wifi/SD board IPC-38x38-WIFI-IF V1.02 - ATBM603x

-I forked the OpenIPC repository and then I created this branch namend "wifi" (look at the web address, this is not the main repository, but a branch) to do my experiments.
+I forked the OpenIPC repository and then I created this branch (look at the web address, this is not the main repository, but a branch named "wifi") to do my experiments.

 ![image](https://github.com/user-attachments/assets/226fbad1-3bf7-4fd5-a5b6-ad63b9eab8b4)